Studies Point To Big Drop In COVID-19 Death Rates

 For these reasons, Horwitz and Mateen believe that masking and social distancing will continue to play a big role in keeping the mortality rate down, especially as the U.S. and U.K. move into the fall and winter months.

 Gates adds that the takeaway definitely should not be to cast the mask aside.
-There is still no cure for this disease, and even patients who recover can have long term side-effects.
+There is still no cure for this disease, and even patients who recover can have long-term side effects.
 "A lot of my patients are still complaining of shortness of breath," she says.
 "Some of them have persistent changes on their CT scans and impacts on their lung functions."

 And many people will continue to die, even if the rate has dropped.
 A recent estimate by the Institute for Health Metrics and Evaluation suggests the total death count could reach well over 300,000 Americans by February.

-"I do think this is good news," Horwitz says, of her research findings. "but it does not make the coronavirus a benign illness."
+"I do think this is good news," Horwitz says of her research findings, "but it does not make the coronavirus a benign illness."